 Hem Hai Chair

 Hem is the ideal marriage of high-end design and the online marketplace.
 Its furniture is beautiful, made with premium materials and designed by some of the brightest creative minds in Europe (it’s based in Stockholm); but it’s also much quicker about shipments, ease of assembly (and disassembly) and customer service than many brick-and-mortar design outlets.
 The Hai chair epitomizes this.
-A blend of mid-century shape and contemporary lines, it arrives in small pieces and can be assembled without tools.
+A blend of mid-century shape and contemporary lines, it arrives fully built.
 It also comes in six colors with the option to add an ottoman.

 Blu Dot New Standard Lounge Chair

 In a memo sent to eventual co-founding partners Maurice Blanks and Charlie Lazor, John Christakos described an early vision of Blu Dot as follows: “I am still leaning towards smart design for middle-class America.
 The Shaker thing with the nineties twist, babe.”
 A couple decades later and the trio’s company has done just that — luxe design that doesn’t get stuck in the rhythms and pomp of luxe design.
 Available upholstered and in leather, the New Standard lounge sports wide arms, a loose cushion and wiry splayed legs.
 It’s essentially a throne for regular people.

 Room & Board Bram Club Chair